kunjee17/fnconf18-scaling-elmish-app/slides/index.md

         Cmd.ofSub socketSubscription
 ```

-' Say it real time if you are little old school person or reactive application if you like to use buzzword.
-Subscribe is pretty useful in those scenarios.
-' And now also you will get why divide MSG in Command and Event.
-You can subscribe to Events from Subscribe to update the UI in reactive fashion.
+' Be it Real-time or reactive application; Subscribe is pretty useful.
+Here you can subscribe to events those are coming from the server.
+Events will update the UI eventually.

 ***